What are haemorrhoids and who gets them?

-If you think you might have piles, you’re not alone.
-More than 8 million people in Britain are estimated to suffer from discomfort and other symptoms caused by piles.
+If you think you might have haemorrhoids, you’re not alone.
+More than 8 million people in Britain are estimated to suffer from discomfort and other symptoms caused by haemorrhoids (also referred to as piles and often spelt hemorrhoids).
 It’s very common, but how can you tell if you have them?
-Find out more about piles in this easy to read guide.
+Find out more about haemorrhoids in this easy to read guide.

-A key question people usually ask is: what causes hemorrhoids?
+A key question people usually ask is: what causes haemorrhoids?
 There are many theories but little is known about what causes them.
 However certain situations do increase the pressure in the hemorrhoidal veins in the anus and increase the chance of piles developing.
-These factors may lead to hemorrhoids appearing:
+These factors may lead to haemorrhoids appearing:

 - straining on the toilet